Code-Institute-Submissions/Milestone-Project-37/README.md

 * https://search.google.com/test/mobile-friendly?id=ItaRQsvKUbcrc-COLZeDDg (no errors)

+Testing was also done through live user devices consistently, including an iphone 7, Macbook Pro and Ipad Pro where responsiveness was consistently tested throughout the process.

 Overall the website was deemed to be mobile friendly and adhered to HTML and CSS standards.

 ## Speed